-Working primarily in fabricated stainless steel and bronze, the curvilinear, often weightless appearance of Miles’ pieces creates a visual contradiction with heavy metal materials, challenging the fundamentally static nature of sculpture and as well as the viewer’s perception thereof.
+Working primarily in fabricated stainless steel and bronze, the curvilinear, often weightless appearance of Miles’ pieces creates a visual contradiction with heavy metal materials, challenging the fundamentally static nature of sculpture as well as the viewer’s perception thereof.
 Miles also explores the concepts of unity and connection in his work; he often chooses materials that can reflect, absorb, or blend with their surroundings, striking a balance between timelessness and the ephemeral moment.

 Miles’ large-scale works are prominently featured in many permanent and private collections throughout the United States, Europe, and South America, including Spencer Museum at University of Kansas (2013), Evansville Museum, Disney Corporate Headquarters, the cities of Cerritos and Napa, CA, the City of Edmond, OK, Western Kentucky University, and Bowling Green, KY, among others.
-In 2016 his sculpture "Introspection" was placed at the entrance of "The Polk Museum of Art" in Lakeland, Florida; a solo exhibit of his works will open there in fall 2017.
+In 2016, Miles’ stainless steel sculpture, “Introspection”, was placed at the entrance of the Polk Museum of Art in Lakeland, Florida.
+The Polk also housed Miles’ first solo museum exhibit from 2017-2018.